seki-haru/PTSD_Sleep_Analysis/README.md

 Each analysis folder is located under ‘code’ and includes a ‘Main’ script that performs the analysis and generates the figure described in the paper.
 1. Clone or download this repository
 2. Open MATLAB and add the folder corresponding to the target analysis category to the MATLAB path.
-3. Change the working directory to ‘Data’.
+3. Change the working directory to ‘data’.
 4. Open and run the ‘Main’ script